What Type of Keto Food Triggers Ketosis? [INFOGRAPHIC]

 Having a ketosis diet plan will really help you reach this state but first, you need to know which food can actually help get you there.
 With that said, a lot of people associate a ketogenic diet with a high-fat diet, thinking that high fat will trigger ketosis.
 That is not true.
 If that’s the case, will a high protein diet trigger ketosis?
 Still not true.

 Eating in general triggers Fat Storing Hormone which will nullify ketosis.
 The absence of glucose and carbohydrates actually triggers ketosis.
 It’s not just about eating fats or certain kinds of food, but eliminating sugar and carbs from your diet.

 How Much Keto Food Should You Eat?

 You need to keep carbohydrate intake under 20 grams per day.
 But for some people, they keep their carb intake at below 50 grams a day.
-If you eat carbs or glucose, you trigger insulin production.
+If you eat carbs or glucose, you trigger Fat Storing Hormone production.
 And, the body won’t be able to access stored fat for energy if this metabolizing hormone lets glucose into the cells.
 Meanwhile, too much protein will also nullify your keto diet.
 Keep it to a minimum as well.

 Don't forget to download, save, or share this handy infographic for reference: